5 Ways the Cold Weather Affects Your Roof

 Leaking

 Many homeowners notice their roofs leaking in early spring.
 This is because that ice that became a permanent resident on your rooftop finally melted.
 Once the ice melted, the damage to the roof was no longer hidden.
 Homeowners often notice damaged gutters, downspouts, shingles, and leaks.
-Get in touch with Ottawa roof repair here.

 Condensation

 Condensation is yet another effect cold weather has on your roof.
 During the winter, condensation will begin to build on the roof of your attic.
 As we increase the temperature in our home, the warm air continues to escape into the attic.
 Once there, it moves towards the ceiling and pushes its way out.
 During the winter, the snow and ice that cover the rooftop act as a wall.
 The warm air starts to melt the snow and ice, which creates moisture on the ceiling.
-This moisture could cause mold, mildew, wood rot, and more.
+This moisture could cause mould, mildew, wood rot, and more.

 Prepare for Cold Weather